-You could always get started using a free platform and then switch to self-hosting later on in the game.
+Not sure if you want to invest in your blog straight away?
+You could always get started using a free platform (like Blogger or WordPress.com) and then switch to self-hosting later on in the game.
 That said, when you do switch over, make sure you choose SiteGround.
-Trust me, you won’t regret it.
+I guarantee you won’t regret it.

-Once you’ve got into the hang of how to start a blog, you might find yourself wanting to purchase your own domain name.
+Once you’ve got into the hang of how to start a blog, you might want to purchase your own domain name.

-This means that you’d have your own customised URL as opposed to having to feature your hostname within the URL (i.e. http://www.trendytourist.co.uk instead of http://www.trendytourist.blogspot.com).
+This means that you’d have your own customised URL as opposed to having to feature your website’s host name within the URL (i.e. http://www.trendytourist.co.uk instead of http://www.trendytourist.blogspot.com).

-To change your domain name, merely visit a web hosting website (again, I recommend SiteGround‘s self-hosting package) and purchase the variation that you want.
+To change your domain name, merely visit a domain provider’s website (again, I recommend SiteGround‘s self-hosting package) and purchase the variation that you want.

-Usually, this purchase is in the form of an annual subscription that automatically renews each year, and it’s certainly worth doing if you’re blogging for business purposes.
+Usually, this purchase is in the form of an annual subscription that automatically renews each year, and it’s certainly worth doing if you’re serious about making living from blogging.

 Why?
-Well, it conveys your professionalism and sincerity – and SHOWS that you mean business.
-(Sorry.)
+Well, it literally shows that you mean business.

 As time passes by, you’ll continue to learn more about how to start a blog and successfully manage it.

 You’ll want to hit “publish” more frequently, reach a wider audience and grow the following of your blog.
-And to do this, you need to plan out when exactly you’re going to post alongside and what you’re going to post – in advance.Your readers will start returning to your blog for new content regularly.
-And if you don’t deliver then they might not bother visiting your blog again.
-Click To Tweet
+And to do this, you need to plan out in advance when exactly you’re going to post alongside and what you’re going to post.

 Make these decisions early on and try to stick to them to be classed as consistent and reliable in your readers’ eyes.